Dangerous Liaisons: Opioid Use and Central Sleep Apnea

 This means a person with CSA may simply lay quietly, not breathing, and not even trying to breathe, because there’s no direction to do so from the brain.

-While CSA happens rarely (in about 1 percent of people over 40 in the US), these numbers worsen in light of another tragic health problem: opioid use disorder (OUD).1
+While CSA happens rarely (in about 1 percent of people over 40 in the United States), these numbers worsen in light of another tragic health problem: opioid use disorder (OUD).1

 What are opioids?